Best Executive Or Club Lounges At Hotels In Seoul

 Sheraton Seoul D Cube City Hotel is definitely located outside of the main action in the city, but it sits on top of two of the busiest subway lines (line#1 and line#2), so you are 30ish minutes away from touristy areas.
 It is also connected to the mall/department store, where you can find loads of restaurants and coffee shops.

-It’s a very nice property located within a building that houses a mall/department store and offices.
+It’s a very nice property in a building that houses a mall/department store and offices.
 Because of that, the lobby is found on the 41st floor, the highest floor of the building.
-Dedicated express elevators take you from the first floor to the 41st floor and to the club lounge on the 38th floor.
+Dedicated express elevators take you from the first floor to the 41st floor and the club lounge on the 38th floor.

-Platinum Bonvoy members tend to be upgraded to corner deluxe rooms here and are invited to take advantage of the club lounge (for free) as well as the restaurant during the weekdays because the lounge is closed for breakfast during the weekdays, so breakfast is taken at Feast restaurant.
+Platinum Bonvoy members tend to be upgraded to deluxe corner rooms here and are invited to take advantage of the club lounge (for free) and the restaurant during the weekdays because the lounge is closed for breakfast during the weekdays, so breakfast is taken at Feast restaurant.

 During weekends, breakfast is available in the club lounge.
-For evening happy hour and cocktails, you are free to visit anytime during the weekdays, but you must select one of two sessions on the weekends.
+For evening happy hour and cocktails, you can visit anytime during the weekdays, but you must select one of two sessions on the weekends.
 Either 5:00 – 6:30 pm or 7:00 – 8:15 pm.
 No pre-reservation is necessary.
-Whichever session you enter in is the one you pick.
+Whichever session you enter is the one you pick.

 9. Sheraton Seoul Palace Gangnam Hotel